The Film/Video Department at Pratt

 The Pratt Film/Video program is designed to grow the next generation of innovators in moving image and sound.
 We offer a solid foundation in the culture, techniques, and processes of filmmaking, with training in both traditional and non-traditional forms.
 At Pratt, there are no limits.
 Fiction or non-fiction?
 Commercial or art world?
 These may be boundaries you choose to move beyond.
 Your classes will take you through all modes of film and video (narrative, documentary, alternative), encouraging intellectual cross-fertilization and allowing you to shape your own artistic vision.
 While our program provides students with professional training in all current technologies, our priority is creative expression.

 Access is key.
 Starting freshman year, students at Pratt Film/Video shoot with large-sensor interchangeable lens digital cinema cameras, quality microphones, and compact digital audio recorders.
 Students edit in our digital editing facilities, manipulating image and audio with the latest post-production software.
-Our community is critical to student development.
-All members of the Pratt Film/Video Department (administrators, faculty, and technical support staff) are active accomplished filmmakers, enthusiastic to share their experience with you.
+Access also means being part of a dynamic community.
+All members of the Pratt Film/Video Department (faculty, administrators, and technical support staff) are active accomplished filmmakers, enthusiastic to share their experience with you.

 As a Film/Video major, your access will extend beyond Pratt into New York City itself.
-Identifying new directions in the field is not limited to your "Ways of Seeing" video class.
+Identifying new directions in the field is not limited to your “Contemporary Issues” video class.
 You can visit cutting edge galleries and micro-cinemas, world-class museums, and film festivals—it’s happening all over the city.
-Opportunities for pre-professional experiences abound.
+Pre-professional opportunities abound.
 You can join a film crew shooting on New York City streets—or intern at places like the Museum of Modern Art, Saturday Night Live, or one of the countless independent companies that comprise the city’s thriving creative scene.

 Our recent grads are already leading the way with their infectious pioneering spirit.
-Some include: the co-founders of the notorious Brooklyn Underground Film Festival, a director of photography for Spike Lee, a director of media production at NewYorker.com, one of the chief editors of Gawker.TV, and a critically acclaimed feature filmmaker.
+Some include: the co-founders of the notorious Brooklyn Underground Film Festival, a director of photography for Spike Lee, the creator of an original children’s television show on Nickelodeon, managing editor for content at Thrillist.com, and the many graduates working as feature film directors and professional artists.
 We are watching their accomplishments and looking forward to yours.